vijithassar/memento/README.md

 # Timestamps #

 Internally, memento represents all timestamps as numerical integers and floats representing elapsed seconds.
 However, it can also accept timestamps as a string, in DD:HH:MM:SS format.
-Partial seconds are allowed in this string format.
+Partial seconds are allowed in this string timestamp format.
+Unused time elements can be omitted from the string timestamps, so "1:30" will translate to 90 seconds.

+**memento.seconds()** is available as a helper function which will convert string timestamps into numbers.
+It takes a single argument, which should be a string representing the timestamp.
+If the argument supplied is a number, it will be transparently returned.

 # Setup #